zrythm/zrythm/doc/user/tracks/track-types.rst

      - No
      - None

-All tracks except the Chord Track have automation lanes available.
+All tracks types except Chord and Folder tracks have automation lanes available.

 Audio Track
 -----------